• Testing Lab

-The European Chemicals Agency (ECHA) has announced two new REACH substances of very high concern (SVHC) of 242 SVHC.
-Let’s discover them!
+Since July 2024, the European Chemicals Agency (ECHA) has announced two new REACH substances of very high concern (SVHC): from 240 to 242 SVHC.
+Let’s discover these chemicals!

-On March 1st, 2024, Norway proposed Bis(α,α-dimethylbenzyl) peroxide and France TPhP to the candidate list of SVHCs.
-What are these two chemicals?
+On March 1st, 2024, Norway proposed Bis(α,α-dimethylbenzyl) peroxide.
+France also proposed TPhP to the candidate list of SVHCs.
+This substance was initially repealed and then approved on November 7th, 2024.
+What do we know about these two chemicals?

 Substance Name